shavitush/bhoptimer/README.md

 - [x] Add a setting to not start timer if Z axis velocity is a thing (non-prespeed styles).
 - [x] Add speed reset at timer start.
 - [ ] Measure strafe count/sync, also have it in the Shavit_OnFinish forward.
-- [ ] Add native that will execute threaded MySQL queries and allow callbacks - including safety checks, to prevent error spams.
-(Migrate DBI to new syntax first!)
+- [ ] Add a native that will execute threaded MySQL queries and allow callbacks.
 - [ ] Add bonus timer.

 HUD